• Skip to primary navigation

 • Drain the beans from the ice water

-• Determine the amount you want in each package and place in freezer safe bags or vacuum seal bags.
+• Determine the amount you want in each package and place them in freezer-safe bags or vacuum seal bags.

 • Label bags with content and date